What to Do If Your Overactive Bladder Medication Isn’t Working

 2. Sacral neuromodulation

-In the first stage of this approach, a doctor sedates the patient and inserts a lead into the patient’s back to stimulate bladder nerve roots.
-“You do a two-week test stimulation,” explains Dr. Moore.
-“And if you have 50 percent improvement in your symptoms then you go on to implantation.”
+“You do a two-week test stimulation with a temporary battery,” explains Dr. Slopnick.
+“And if you have 50% improvement in your symptoms then you go on to full implantation.”

-A doctor implants the device under the skin.
-It helps regulate the bladder with a mild electrical current that stimulates the sacral nerve (sacral nerves control bladder, bowel and rectal function).
-The device has a long-lasting battery (five to seven years), and rechargeable batteries are in development.
+Your doctor then implants the device under the skin of your lower back.
+It helps regulate your bladder with a mild electrical current that stimulates the sacral nerve (sacral nerves control bladder, bowel and rectal function).
+It may also help with incontinence of stool due to the shared nerve supply.
+The device has a long-lasting battery (five to seven years), and there is a new rechargeable battery that may last up to 15 years.

 3. Percutaneous (PTNS) tibial nerve stimulation

 PTNS is a type of neuromodulation that doesn’t involve an implant.
-Instead, PTNS uses a needle placed on the ankle bone to stimulate the nerve root and regulate bladder function.
+Instead, PTNS uses a small needle placed near the ankle bone to stimulate the nerve root and regulate bladder function.

-Patients typically see reduced symptoms for three to four months after the treatment, but there is a significant time commitment: It takes an hour of treatment each week for 12 weeks.
+You will typically see reduced symptoms for three to four months after this treatment, but there is a significant time commitment: It takes an hour of treatment each week for 12 weeks.

-Dr. Moore says researchers are testing PTNS home kits, which could make this treatment more convenient for people with busy schedules.
+Dr. Slopnick says researchers are testing PTNS home kits and implantable devices, which could make this treatment more convenient for people with busy schedules.

-Dr. Moore says there are a number of reasons why people with overactive bladder problems don’t explore all treatment options.
+Dr. Slopnick says there are a number of reasons why people with overactive bladder problems don’t explore all treatment options.

 “Most of the time, it’s two or three years before people are diagnosed or even have treatment,” she says.
 Then, after patients try multiple medications without success, they may lose hope for an effective treatment and give up.